Rijeka Carnival

-The Rijeka Carnival (Riječki karneval) is held each year before Lent (between late January and early March) in Rijeka, Croatia.
+The Rijeka Carnival (Riječki karneval) is held each year before Lent (between late January and early March) in Rijeka, West Croatia.
 Established in 1982, it has become the biggest carnival in Croatia.

 History

 About a century ago Rijeka lived its carnival life more intensively than any other town in this part of Europe.
 Carnival parades were organized as well as carnival balls with the presence of Austrian and Hungarian aristocrats, Russian princesses, German barons, earls and countesses from all over Europe.
 The rebirth of the Rijeka Carnival started in 1982.
 It had only three performer groups in its parade and it was neither famous nor popular.
 The groups were "Lako ćemo", "Pehinarski feštari" and "Halubajski zvončari".
 All three groups have participated in the carnival each time since the beginning.
 The largest event happened in 2001 with 144 groups participating.
 Because of the restrictions that have been made regarding the number of participants in each group, the 2008 carnival had only 99 groups.
 Nonetheless, 150,000 visitors attended it.